ivanwills/node-getopt-long/README.md

 ** integer|i=i - requires an integer value
 ** float|f=f - requires a floating point number

 Value parameters can also be Array or Object values, Array values can be specified multiple times and object values are specified as key=value pairs.
 Eg

 * array|a=s@ - would allow 'cmd -a value --array value2
-* objecto=s% - would allow 'cmd --object key=value -o key2=value2
+* object|o=s% - would allow 'cmd --object key=value -o key2=value2

+### Option Configuration

+For the simple case option configuration can be passed just the description as a string.
+If you want to specify more than the description you can pass an Object.
+The supported keys of that object are:

+* description - A description of the parameter for help
+* paramName - A descriptive name or example value for help
+* test - A function that can test a found value to see if it matches any required conditions.
+The function is passed the following parameters (value, key, getoptLongObject, paramObject).
+It must return the value, this allows test to change the type of the value (eg convert a string to an integer)
+* on - Another function that is called after any tests and allows you to perform other actions, no return value is required.

 Configuration
 =============